danieljeon1230/availability/README.md

 ## Security Notes

 - The application uses session-based authentication
-- Passwords are stored in plain text (consider implementing password hashing for production)
+- Passwords are stored in plain text (consider implementing password hashing)
 - A secret key is required for session management